nikomatsakis/rust-feature-dev-process/src/spec-maintenance.md

 The RFC envisioned creating a new document that was "expected to replace the current Rust Reference".
 However, the team now sees building on the reference and the FLS as a more practical path:

 1. The reference serves as the most up-to-date, normative document describing the behavior of Rust.
-Per [RFC #1636][], stabilization already requires the reference be updated.
 2. The FLS "trails" the reference, bringing in the subset of additions that are relevant to the safety critical community.

 [RFC #1636]: https://rust-lang.github.io/rfcs/1636-document_all_features.html